international employment law firm alliance L&E Global

 An employee can commence a legal action in a Swiss court of proper jurisdiction against an employer alleging discrimination or harassment based upon both statutory law and the employee’s employment contract and seek an order prohibiting further discrimination, compensatory and emotional distress damages and/or a declaratory judgment.

-The Swiss Gender Equality Act also provides specific remedies to employees for gender discrimination and sexual harassment including reinstatement, up to six months’ salary, and in the case of discrimination relevant to unequal pay, the difference in compensation, which resulted from the discrimination.
+The Swiss Gender Equality Act also provides specific remedies to employees for gender discrimination and sexual harassment including reinstatement, compensation of up to six months’ salary, and in the case of discrimination relevant to unequal pay, the difference in compensation, which resulted from the discrimination.

 Any questions